Hypostomus aspilogaster

-Hypostomus aspilogaster, known as the Jacuhy pleco, is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the drainage basins of the Uruguay River and the Lagoa dos Patos.
-The species reaches 26.5 cm (10.4 inches) in standard length and is believed to be a facultative air-breather.
+Hypostomus aspilogaster, the Jacuhy pleco, is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is found in Argentina, Brazil and Uruguay in the Uruguay River and Lagoa dos Patos drainage systems.
+This species reaches a standard length of 26.5 cm and is thought to be a facultative air breather.